KaijuBytes/n8n-workflows/README.md

 ### Included Workflows

 - **Gmail Label Automation**: Automatically labels Gmail messages based on custom rules and criteria.
-See [n8n-gmail-label-automation.md](workflows/n8n-gmail-label-automation.md) for full details.

 ## How to Use

 1. **Clone this Repository**